Q fever is a bacterial infection. It can affect the lungs, liver, heart, or other parts of the body.

 The outlook for people who get treated in the early stages of Q fever is generally good.

 Chronic Q fever requires long-term treatment with antibiotics.
-Your health care provider should check you often to make sure the disease has not returned.
+Your provider should check you often to make sure the disease has not returned.

 Q fever may lead to these complications: